Xela3026/workflows-docs/docs/event-subscriptions.md

 <div className="dubheader">Subscribing</div>

 Event subscriptions will "subscribe" to certain types of events (via a whitelisting process).
 Whenever an event is triggered, it will relay its data to all of its subscribers.
-An event subscriber can catch and record data from any <BrandName/> events or [custom events](./event-schemas.md).
+An event subscriber can catch and record data from any <BrandName type="name"/> events or [custom events](./event-schemas.md).

 <br/>